A TTL-based Approach for Content Placement in Edge Networks: Introduction

-In this paper, we consider a TTL cache network.
-Any node in the network can generate a request for a content, which is forwarded along a fixed path towards the server.
-The forwarding stops upon a cache hit, i.e., the requested content is found in a cache on the path.
-When such a cache hit occurs, the content is sent over the reverse path to the node initializing the request.
-This raises the questions: where to cache the requested content on the reverse path and what is the value of its timer?
-Answering these questions in an affirmative way can provide new insights in cache network design; however, it may also increase the complexity and hardness of the analysis.
+In this paper, we consider a TTL-based edge network, where a set of network caches host a library of unique contents, and serve a set of users.
+Figure~\ref{fig:model} illustrates an example of such a network, which is consistent with the YouTube video delivery system \cite{ramadan17,sasikumar19}.
+Each user can generate a request for a content, which is forwarded along a fixed \emph{path} from the edge cache towards the server.
+Forwarding stops upon a cache hit, i.e., the requested content is found in a cache on the path.
+When such a cache hit occurs, the content is sent over the reverse path to the edge cache initializing the request.
+This raises the questions: \emph{where to cache the requested content on the reverse path} and \emph{what is the value of its timer?} Answering these questions can provide new insights in edge network design.
+However, it may also increase the complexity and hardness of the analysis.

 Our goal is to provide thorough and rigorous answers to these questions.
-To that end, we consider moving the content one cache up if there is a cache hit on it and pushing the content one cache down once its timer expires in the cache hierarchy, since the recently evicted content may still be in demand.
-This leads to the ``Move Copy Down with Push" (MCDP) policy.
-While pushing a copy down may improve system performance, it induces greater operational cost in the system.
-We can also consider another policy ``Move Copy Down" (MCD) under which content is evicted upon timer expiry.
-These will be described in detail in Section~\ref{sec:prelim}.
+To that end, we consider moving the content one cache up (towards the user) if there is a cache hit on it and pushing the content one cache down (away from the user) once its timer expires in the cache hierarchy, since the recently evicted content may still be in demand.
+This policy is known as ``Move Copy Down with Push" (MCDP) policy.

-We first focus on a linear cache network.
-In a linear cache network, all requests are made at an end node, and if the content is not present in the network, served at the other end.
-We first consider a utility-driven caching framework, where each content is associated with a utility and content is managed with a timer whose duration is set to maximize the aggregate utility for all contents over the cache network.
-Building on MCDP and MCD models, we formulate the optimal TTL policy as a non-convex optimization problem in Section~\ref{sec:line-utility-max}.
-A first contribution of this paper is to show that this non-convex problem can be transformed into a convex one by change of variables.
-We further develop online algorithms for content management over linear cache networks, and show that this algorithm converges to the optimal solution through Lyapunov functions.
+We first formulate a utility-driven caching framework for linear edge networks, where each content is associated with a utility and content is managed with a timer whose duration is set to maximize the aggregate utility for all contents over the edge network.
+Building on MCDP policy, we formulate the optimal TTL policy as a non-convex optimization problem in Section~\ref{sec:line}.
+One contribution of this paper is to show that this non-convex problem can be transformed into a convex one by change of variables.
+We further develop distributed algorithms for content management over linear edge networks, and show that this algorithm converges to the optimal solution.